Colloquium: Quantum anomalous Hall effect: Magnetically Doped TIs

 \subsubsection{Chiral and non-chiral edge states}

 The QH effect and the QAH effect are both characterized by electric currents that flow along sample edges in equilibrium thanks to topologically protected chiral edge states.
 In both cases, the microscopic physics of the edge states can be complex.
 We focus here on the peculiarities of the edge state systems associated with QAH state in magnetically doped TIs.
-As discussed above, the mobility of magnetically doped TIs is several orders smaller than that in typical QH systems, which means that disorder scattering is usually much stronger in the QAH case.
+As the mobility of magnetically doped TIs is several orders smaller than that in typical QH systems, disorder scattering is usually much stronger in the QAH system.

-The energy of the Dirac point of TSSs in parent (Bi,Sb)$_2$Te$_3$ compounds is close to the valence band maximum \cite{chang2015zero,wang2018direct,li2016origin} [Fig. \ref{fig7:nonlocal}(a)].
+The energy of the Dirac point of TSSs in parent (Bi,Sb)$_2$Te$_3$ compounds is close to the valence band maximum \cite{chang2015zero,wang2018direct,li2016origin}.
 It follows that disordered bulk transport likely coexists with edge transport in magnetically doped devices.
 When the magnetization is perpendicular to the thin film plane, the TSSs remain gapless on the side surfaces of TI films and give rise to an edge state system that contains a number of channels proportional to the film thickness \cite{wang2013anomalous}.
 Both the residual bulk carriers and the multi-channel edge state systems play a role in understanding the experimental fact that the QAH effect in magnetically doped TIs sometimes shows a residual $\rho_{xx}$ that is several $k\Omega$, while $\rho_{yx}$ is nearly quantized.